Air transports of heads of state and government: Switzerland

 These aircraft are mainly used by members of the Swiss Federal Council.
 Travel arrangements are coordinated by the Government Travel Centre in the Federal Department of Foreign Affairs.
-The Swiss-built PC-24 of Pilatus Aircraft complete the fleet in 2019.
-The Beechcraft 1900D will be replaced in 2019 by two Canadair CL-604 previously operated by Rega.
+A Swiss-built PC-24 of Pilatus Aircraft was used between 2019 and 2022.
+The Beechcraft 1900D was replaced in 2020 by two Canadair CL-604 previously operated by Rega.
+A Cessna 560XL Citation Excel (T-784) has been replaced in 2025 by a Bombardier Global 7500.
 All of these aircraft are based at Bern Airport.

 The 6th Air Transport Squadron, flying from the Alpnach Air Base, also operates two Eurocopter EC635 as VIP transport helicopters and has a number of Super Puma helicopters at its disposal, one of which is configured constantly as a VIP transport for domestic use and another one can be configured for VIP transport.
 Before the introduction of the EC635s, a Eurocopter Dauphin was used as a VIP helicopter.

+The planes use the callsign "SUI".

+Ukraine

+Prior to the Russian full-scale invasion of Ukraine in 2022, the President of Ukraine, along with high-ranking Ukrainian government officials had use of four aircraft: a 2007 Airbus ACJ319-100 (registered UR-ABA), a 2011 Antonov An-148-100V (UR-UKR), a 2001 Antonov An-74TK-300D (UR-AWB), and a 2001 Mil Mi-8MTV-1 (UR-PAB), operated by Ukraine Air Enterprise (DAP), under the state-owned State Management of Affairs.

+The An-148 and the Mil Mi-8, were transferred to Ukrainian Ministry of Defence in 2021 while the An-74 may have been lost at the Battle of Antonov Airport as DAP currently only lists UR-ABA as its sole asset.